-Section 3 - Unexcused Absence Codes:
+Section 3 - Unexcused Absences Codes:

 - a) The following absences from work during your regular scheduled workweek will be considered unexcused.

 - 02 No Report

 - 06 Personal Business

 - 11 Late

 - b) (X) Excused by Department

-- c) An (X) or an (M) designation will make any code excusable.
+- e) An (X) or an (M) designation will make any code excusable.

-^{}Selectmen, City Council or State Representative - unpaid and for official business only, with prior approval from the Director of Labor Relations d) For the months of November through April, grace period of 1⁄2 hour one time per month for lates will be excused.
+- d) For the months of November through April, grace period of 1⁄2 hour one time per month for lates will be excused.